Practical and powerful third-gen Vivaro spoiled by poor ergonomics

-Most buyers are expected to opt for a 120hp engine, as this delivers enough power for a comfortable driving experience without threatening too much of an increase in insurance premiums and front tyre wear.
+Most popular power output is 120hp, as this delivers enough oomph for a comfortable driving experience without threatening too much of an increase in insurance premiums and front tyre wear.

 Whether the 1.5-litre version or the 2.0-litre version suits you better will likely be down to the weight of the loads you are regularly hauling – with the bigger engine’s extra torque and increased gross vehicle weight naturally better suited to heavy duty work.

 The refinement and fuel economy of the 1.5 mean it shouldn’t be dismissed out of hand, however, and the sales split between the small and large motors is expected to be quite even.

 Full payload and load capacity details can be found on our dedicated Vauxhall Vivaro dimensions page.